Board of Visitors

 Closed sessions may be held for specific matters.
 These matters are enumerated in the Code of Virginia, as amended.
 In order to assemble in closed session, the Board must approve a specific motion which cites each item to be considered in closed session, with appropriate reference to the exemption in the FOI statutes.
 Discussion in closed session is restricted to the items so identified.

-In accordance with the Freedom of Information Act, the Board and any of its committees separately may conduct all-virtual public meetings in which all who participate do so remotely, provided that the electronic communication means by which members of the public may witness the meeting is disclosed in the public notice of the meeting.
+In accordance with §2.2-3701 and §2.2-3708.3 of the Code of Virginia, the Board and any of its committees separately may conduct all-virtual public meetings in which all who participate do so remotely, provided that the electronic communication means by which members of the public may witness the meeting is disclosed in the public notice of the meeting.
 Members of the public must be provided electronic communication means through which to observe or listen to the meeting.
-Any interruption in the means of electronic communication shall result in a suspension of action at the meeting until repairs are made and public access is restored.
-The board or its committee may not convene an all-virtual meeting (a) more than two times per calendar year or 25 percent of the meetings held per calendar year rounded up to the next whole number, whichever is greater, or (b) consecutively with an all-virtual meeting.
+Any interruption in the means of electronic communication for an all-virtual meeting shall result in a suspension of action at the meeting until repairs are made and public access is restored.
+The board or its committee may not convene an all-virtual meeting (a) more than two times per calendar year or 50 percent of the meetings held per calendar year rounded up to the next whole number, whichever is greater, or (b) consecutively with another all-virtual meeting.

 An “all-virtual meeting” is a meeting conducted by electronic means during which all members who participate do so remotely rather than being assembled in one physical location and to which public access is provided through electronic communication means.